 A study, accessible to non-science majors, of modern scientific cosmology and other ramifications of Einstein's General Theory of Relativity.
 What is the nature of the universe, and what rules govern it?
 What is the history of the universe, and what is its future?
 Do black holes really exist?
 Could there be more than one universe?
 These questions, scientific theories related to them, and the observations that lead to those theories will be discussed.
 Four class hours per week.
 Prerequisite: MTH 100 or equivalent mathematics in high school.
-Explorations prerequisite: Successful completion of all four Foundations courses or the WOC Portfolio.
+Explorations prerequisite: Successful completion of all four Foundations courses or the Raider Foundations Portfolio.
 Explorations credit may only be earned for a course if this prerequisite is completed prior to the commencement of the course.
 4 Semester Hours.

-PHY 211 Modern Physics
+PHY 211 Modern and Medical Physics

-A laboratory-based study of topics in modern physics including special relativity, the quantization of matter and energy, atomic structure, the Schrodinger equation, the basic physics of atoms, spectroscopy, and the periodic table.
-Two three-hour lecture/laboratory meetings per week.
+A laboratory and theoretical study of topics in modern physics with an emphasis on medical applications.
+Topics include the quantization of matter/energy, radiation, the Schrodinger equation, and special relativity; applications include spectroscopy, medical imaging, and proton beam therapy.
+Four hours of lecture with two hours of lab per week.
 Prerequisite: PHY 102.
 Corequisite: MTH 142.
-4 Sem.
-Hrs.
+4 Semester Hours.